kachourim/TMM/README.md

 The different plotting options are described in the following sections, where *Rp* and *Tp* are the reflectance and transmittance for the parallel polarization (TM), and *Rs* and *Ts* are the reflectance and transmittance for the perpendicular polarization (TE).

 Note that this python script requires the `numpy`, `matplotlib` and `scipy` libraries.
-For the 2D computations below, the script is parallelized and uses all available cores.
+For the 2D computations below, the script is parallelized and uses all available cores (successfully tested on Debian 10 and Ubuntu 18.04).

 ## 1D - Scattered power versus incidence angles at a single wavelength